eaton-lab/hogtie/README.md

 ```

-If interested in using HoGTIE on a CLI, test your installation by running:
+If interested in using HoGTIE on a CLI, test your installation by running the command below.
+The test matrix data is simulated SNP data.
+HoGTIE will read in the testdata and write the results to a file in an output directory.

 ```
 hogtie --tree sampledata/testtree.txt --data sampledata/testmatrix.csv --model ARD
 ```
-HoGTIE will read in the testdata and write the results to a file in an output directory.

-To use HoGTIE on the API (currently includes visualization of likelihood scores and ancestral character states along a tree), open up the API [working example in the notebooks folder](https://github.com/cohen-r/hogtie/blob/main/notebooks/working_example.ipynb) in a jupyter notebook after pip installation.
+HoGTIE will also run on the API for visualization of likelihood scores and ancestral character states along a tree.
+These capabilities are currently in development and being tested in the [working example in the notebooks folder](https://github.com/cohen-r/hogtie/blob/main/notebooks/working_example.ipynb), which can be accessed in a jupyter notebook after pip installation.